mlaversin/OC_7_Groupomania/README.md

 ### Prerequisites

-You will need to have Node and `npm` installed locally on your machine.
+You will need to have `Node.js` and `npm` installed locally on your machine.

 ### Installation